EllerCT/PaperbackWriterMain/Documentation/UserManual/User.md

 4A.
 A prompt will pop-up notifying the user of a successful clock in or out.

 4B.
 If the user enters a PIN not found or invaild the following pop-up will occur.
-The user should
+The user should refer back to step 3 when this occurs.

 ![Invaild Pin](PinNotFound.png)